 Indications: Diffuse for a calming effect in the whole room; use personal inhalation methods for relief of acute anxiety.
 Blend with other calming oils like lavender and sweet orange.

 The discovery of antibiotics saved lives, but the modern overuse of antibiotics risks them.
 As bacteria become more and more resistant to traditional treatments, the varied abilities of antibacterial essential oils become vital.

 Geranium is an excellent choice for antibacterial use in wound healing, thanks to its gentle nature that’s not likely to cause sensitization.
-A 2014 study demonstrated this benefit, declaring geranium essential oil to be “an effective component of therapy” especially when infections were recurrent and resistant.
+A 2014 in vitro study demonstrated this benefit, declaring geranium essential oil to be “an effective component of therapy” especially when infections were recurrent and resistant.
 (3)